 Are you aware that global sea levels are rising 3.44 millimeters per year?
 Though it might not look like much of an increase, it is the fastest sea-levels have risen in the last 3,000 years.
 Let’s learn more.

 The Oceans Are Rising:

 Once at a gradual incline, the rise in sea levels has accelerated dramatically in the last 100 years.
 Rising concentrations of greenhouse gases in Earth’s atmosphere increase the temperature of air and water, which melts glaciers and expands water molecules – causing sea-levels to rise.
 Because of this, glaciers and ice sheets in the Antarctic and in the North are melting at rapid rates.
 Knowing that the majority of greenhouse gases in the atmosphere come from human activity – it is imperative we act now to reduce our emissions and carbon footprint.

-- 270 million tons of ice has melted globally this year, and it rising every second.
+- 270 million tons of ice have melted globally this year, and it is rising every second.